DirtBagXon/tvheadend/README.md

 Tvheadend
 ========================================
-(c) 2006 - 2020 Tvheadend Foundation CIC
+(c) 2006 - 2025 Tvheadend Foundation CIC

 Repo
 ----

-This is an unofficial repo that holds the stable release of TVHeadend 4.2.8 \
+This is an unofficial repo that holds the old stable release of TVHeadend \
-plus minimal stable fixes, and a few backported features, to keep it functional \
-while development appears to have stalled in the official repo.
+__*(4.2.8)*__ - Plus some stability fixes and custom backported features.

 Use at your own risk.